Cambria Quartz vs Granite Countertops: The Pros and Cons

 Quartz can sometimes discolor over time if exposed to direct sunlight.
 If one area of your counter is exposed to UV rays, and another isn't, you may see a slight color variation over time.

-You can see seams with a quartz counter, but darker colored quartz seems to hide seams better.
-Quartz can hide seams better because it is uniformly colored and is a manufactured product meaning more consistency.
+You can see seams with a quartz counter, but darker-colored quartz seems to hide them better.
+Quartz can hide seams better because it is uniformly colored and a manufactured product, which means greater consistency.
 Solid, dark-colored quartz is best for hiding seams.
-Because granite has natural veins and various colors throughout the stone you will never be able to hide the seams.
+Because granite has natural veins and various colors throughout the stone, you will never be able to hide the seams.
 If this is an important point for you, quartz might be a better choice.

 The Pros and Cons of Granite Countertops

 If you are looking for natural stone, granite is your choice.
-Because it is a naturally mined stone each slab is unique.
+Because it is a naturally mined stone, each slab is unique.
 It is durable and affordable.
-Prices for granite start at around $38 per square foot and depending on the rarity of the stone, can go up to around $120.
+Prices for granite start at around $38 per square foot and, depending on the stone's rarity, can reach up to $120.
 Here are some of the pros and cons of natural granite.

 The Pros of Granite

-Granite countertops are one of the most durable choices available.
+Granite countertops are among the most durable options available.
 While it is not indestructible, it is a natural stone and can be chipped or cracked if abused.
 For regular day-to-day use, with proper maintenance, granite countertops will last a lifetime.

 The Cons of Granite

 Granite countertops need to be sealed before you use them, and again annually for as long as you own them.
-Unlike quartz, granite is a porous stone and if improperly sealed, or neglected can stain.
+Unlike quartz, granite is a porous stone, and if improperly sealed or neglected, it can stain.
 While some professionals say sealing should be done every three years, it's best to do it yearly.

 Because granite is varied in color and design, it is impossible to hide seams.
 Expect seams to show up once it has been installed.
 If this is a major issue, granite might not be right for you.